BluRosie/pokeruby/README.md

 # Pokémon Ruby and Sapphire

-This is a disassembly of Pokémon Ruby and Sapphire with various edits to show off just what is all super easily done with a disassembly.
+Pokémon Ruby and Sapphire, but with various edits to show off just what is all super easily done with a decompilation.
+Everything here is public to use, no permission required.

 Current implemented features:
 * a ton of decapitalization